dhmeghana/M1_MovieTicketBooking/1_Requirements/README.md

 FEATURES

-The system must allow users to log in.
+The system must allow users to log in,
-The user will be able to purchase a ticket. obtain a summary of the ticket booked. cancellation of a ticket.
+The user will be able to purchase a ticket, obtain a summary of the ticket booked, cancellation of a ticket,
 The reserved seats will be visible to the user.

 SWOT ANALYSIS

-Increased efficiency
+Increased efficiency,
-Reduces manual work
+Reduces manual work,
-Simple and conveninent to use
+Simple and conveninent to use,
-Seats can be selected according to the customers choice
+Seats can be selected according to the customers choice.